 This is a 15-minute video that will help you understand how important bees, not just honeybees, are to our existence.

-If we could make it mandatory for everyone to watch these documentaries about bees, then that would be a step in the right direction.
+If we could make it mandatory for everyone to watch these best documentaries about bees and beekeeping, then that would be a step in the right direction.